jakobringler/blog/content/notes/General Workflow Tips.md

 >
 > lets you scrub otherwise sluggish animations in real time, play pop networks backwards, etc. because the animation is precomputed and stored in memory

+### Attribute Adjust Nodes
+- Introduced in 18.5
+- Very handy for all sorts of attribute manipulation, remapping or distorting
+- Can do unit conversion from e.g. seconds to frames
+- Check out [[notes/Attribute Adjust Syntax Tricks |Attribute Adjust Syntax Tricks]] for more